-The continued use of non-renewable resources has clear implications for our health and wellbeing, both of which are intimately connected with the impacts non-renewable resources on our environment.
-These are very much worth exploring and this article aims to do exactly that with a focus on the harmful effects of non-renewable energy resources on our environment.
+The continued use of non-renewable resources has clear implications for our health and wellbeing, both of which are intimately connected with the impacts of non-renewable resources on our environment.
+These are worth exploring and this article aims to do exactly that with a focus on the harmful effects of non-renewable energy resources on our environment.

-The effects also vary depending also on the type of non-renewable energy used, for example whether it is fossil fuels such as oil, natural gas or coal or nuclear energy.
-Broadly speaking, however, there are five ways in which non-renewable energy sources impact our environment:
+The effects also vary depending on the type of non-renewable resource used, for example whether it is fossil fuels such as oil, natural gas, coal or nuclear energy.
+Broadly speaking, however, there are five ways in which non-renewable energy sources impact our environment.

 Greenhouse gas emissions

 The concerns about greenhouse gas emissions and climate change are cross-cutting.
-It is not just about the direct impact of rising temperatures and changing weather patterns which impact human livelihoods as floods or dry seasons proliferate.
-Climate change is impacting ecosystems, diminishing their capacity to adapt to changing climates and as a result threatening biodiversity and the important ecosystem services our lives rely on.
+It is not just about direct impacts of rising temperatures and changing weather patterns as floods or dry seasons proliferate that impact human livelihoods.

 Other air pollutants emitted due to fossil fuel combustion include sulphur dioxide, nitrogen oxides and particulate matter.